 Reading – Approaches and Schemes

-Our core reading scheme is Phonic Bug which is used from the Foundation Stage right through to Year 2.
-This is the scheme used in our partner junior school too.
-We believe in a balanced approach to teaching reading so the phonics scheme is supported by a range of other books.
-In our school our approach to teaching reading is varied: the children are involved in regular guided reading sessions where the text is discussed and children’s understanding checked, differentiated phonic groups, hearing children read individually.
+This year we are beginning to use the Sounds-Write programme for teaching phonics from Reception to Year 2.
+We use a balanced approach to teach reading so the phonics scheme is supported by a range of other books including ‘Dandelion Readers’ and ‘Phonics Bug’ reading books.
+In our school our approach to teaching reading is varied: the children are regularly involved in shared reading, phonic groups and they read individually to a range of adults in the school.
 We also have home/school reading record folders and we encourage parents to support their children’s reading at home.

 - We want to encourage the development of fluent, enthusiastic readers who choose to read for enjoyment.

 - We will encourage children to respond to books.

 - We aim to introduce our pupils to a wide variety of learning materials including literature from different times and places as well as non-fiction texts,